Security-Onion-Solutions/securityonion-docs/suricata.rst

 Thresholding
 ------------

-To edit the thresholding configuration, go to :ref:`administration` --> Configuration --> suricata --> thresholding --> SIDS.
+To edit the thresholding configuration, please see the :ref:`managing-alerts` section.

-Reference the example files at https://github.com/Security-Onion-Solutions/securityonion/blob/master/pillar/thresholding/pillar.usage and https://github.com/Security-Onion-Solutions/securityonion/blob/master/pillar/thresholding/pillar.example.

 Metadata
 --------